A Walyalup / Fremantle Airbnb elopement

-A gorgeous AirBnb, a handful of their best people, a short and sweet ceremony, followed by a movable photo session around Fremantle - and the next day, the party to celebrate.
+Freo / Walyalup is loved by locals and a quintessential stop for any tourist visiting Perth.
+But have you ever thought about eloping in Fremantle?
+This couple did!
+A gorgeous AirBnb, a handful of their best people, a short and sweet ceremony, followed by a movable photo session around Freo - and the next day, the party to celebrate.

 All photos in this post are by the amazing Kat at Red Eclectic